flexera-public/policy_templates/cost/azure/idle_compute_instances/README.md

 - *CPU Threshold* - Percentage of CPU utilization
 - *Azure Subscription ID* - Your Azure Subscription ID.
 You can find it by following this guide: [Subscription ID](https://blogs.msdn.microsoft.com/mschray/2016/03/18/getting-your-azure-subscription-guid-new-portal/)
 - *Azure Tenant ID* - Your Azure tenant ID.
 You can find it by following this guide: [Tenant ID](https://docs.microsoft.com/en-us/onedrive/find-your-office-365-tenant-id)
+- *Exclusion Tag Key* - An Azure-native instance tag to ignore instances that you don't want to consider for downsizing.
+Only supply the tag key

 ### Required RightScale Roles